ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 For the purposes of this tutorial we will create a simple "robot" in a .urdf.xacro file to show how one could add a GQ7 and antennas to their robot description.
 Unless your robot is a perfect cylinder, you should replace this with a more comprehensive description of your robot.

-The following XML shows the most simple version of adding a GQ7 to your robot along with an antenna bar and appropriately spaced antennas
+The following XML shows the most simple version of adding a GQ7 to your robot, along with an antenna bar and appropriately spaced antennas.

 .. code-block:: xml